slackpropagation/silent-leak-detector/README.md

 - Provide visual insights to support optimization of UX, content strategy, and ad targeting

-Ultimately, the dashboard acts as a “leak detector”—guiding teams toward practical interventions (like improving mobile UX or tailoring mid-funnel messaging) to maximize conversion and reduce wasted acquisition spend.
+Ultimately, the dashboard acts as a “leak detector”; guiding teams toward practical interventions (like improving mobile UX or tailoring mid-funnel messaging) to maximize conversion and reduce wasted acquisition spend.

 ## Executive Summary